fortify/FortifySyncFoDToSSC/README.md

   connections:
     fod:
       baseUrl: https://emea.fortify.com # Use appropriate ams/apj/emea domain

+      # Configure FoD tenant and credentials
+      # Instead of actual password, a Personal Access Token (PAT) may be specified
+      # in the password field.
+When using a PAT, it should have the following scopes:
+      # - view-apps
+      # - view-issues
       tenant: ${FOD_TENANT} # Get from environment variable
       userName: ${FOD_USER} # Get from environment variable
       password: ${FOD_PWD}  # Get from environment variable